ovh/the-bastion/doc/sphinx/plugins/group-aclkeeper/groupAddServer.rst

    Allow SCP download, you<--bastion--server (omit --user in this case)

+.. option:: --sftp

+   Allow usage of the SFTP subsystem, you<--bastion-->server (omit --user in this case)

 .. option:: --force

    Don't try the ssh connection, just add the host to the group blindly